 The review of 12 clinical trials shows that ‘intravenous vitamin C may improve oxygenation parameters, reduce inflammatory markers, decrease days in hospital and reduce mortality, particularly in the more severely ill patients.’

-Vitamin C is both an antioxidant and an anti-viral, and is also anti-inflammatory – so an impressive three-in-one defender.
+Vitamin C is both an Antioxidants are substances that protect cells within the body from damage caused by free radicals.
+They help to strengthen the body’s ability to fight infection… and an anti-viral, and is also anti-inflammatory – so an impressive three-in-one defender.
 Not one adverse event has been reported in any published vitamin C clinical trials in COVID-19 patients.
 Also, vitamin C tablets upon infection may also keep people out of hospital.
 According to Carr “Oral doses of 8 grams per day have been shown to increase the rate of recovery from symptomatic infection by 70%.”

 Write to your MP using the link here and get this vital information on the government agenda.